HeshanKarunaratne/notes/README.md

         3. Overall architecture becomes more flexible and maintainable
     - Dependency Injection(DI):
         1. Dependency Injection is a specific implementation of the IoC principle
-        2. It is a technique used to inject the dependencies of a class into the class itslef
+        2. It is a technique used to inject the dependencies of a class into the class itself

     2 .
 What are the common design patterns used in Spring applications?
     - Singleton pattern: There is only one instance of a particular bean per Spring container.
 This ensures that beans are shared across the application reducing resource usage